Priyankanaskar/cintel-05-cintel/README.md

 Open a browser to http://[::1]:8008/ and test the Pages app.#

-# Push Changes back to GitHub
+# -uPush Changes back to GitHub
 Open a terminal (VS Code menu "Terminal" / "New Terminal") in the root project folder and run these commands.

 git add .